ukcs485gFall23/final-Ayushkhanal9/README.md

 **Use at your own risk.
 There is no promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**

+# Developed By
+- Corey Baker
+- Ayush Khanal

+# Check List
+[ X] Signup/Login screen tailored to app
+[ X] Signup/Login with email address
+[ X] Custom app logo
+[ X] Custom styling
+[ X] Add at least 5 new OCKTask/OCKHealthKitTasks to your app [ ] Have a minimum of 7 OCKTask/OCKHealthKitTasks in your app
+[ ] 3/7 of OCKTasks should have different OCKSchedules than what's in the original app [ X] Use at least 5/7 card below in your app
+[ X] InstructionsTaskView - typically used with a OCKTask SimpleTaskView - typically used with a OCKTask
+[ ] Checklist - typically used with a OCKTask
+[X ] Button Log - typically used with a OCKTask GridTaskView - typically used with a OCKTask
+[ X] NumericProgressTaskView (SwiftUI) - typically used with a OCKHealthKitTask [ ] LabeledValueTaskView (SwiftUI) - typically used with a OCKHealthKitTask [ X] Add the LinkView (SwiftUI) card to your app
+[ X] Replace the current TipView with a class with CustomFeaturedContentView that subclasses OCKFeaturedContentView.
+This card should have an initializer which takes any link
+[ ] Tailor the ResearchKit Onboarding to reflect your application [ ] Add tailored check-in ResearchKit survey to your app [ ] Add a new tab called "Insights" to MainTabView
+[X] Replace current ContactView with Searchable contact view [ ] Change the ProfileView to use a Form view
+[ ] Add at least two OCKCarePlan's and tie them to their respective OCKTask's and OCContact's

+#

 ## Setup Your Parse Server

 ### Heroku